-David Utter is of counsel to the law firm and has worked with The Claiborne Firm, P.C. since July of 2015.
-He enjoys representing individuals in a wide and varied litigation practice, including Criminal Defense, Personal Injury, Employment Discrimination, and Civil Rights.
+David Utter joined The Claiborne Firm, P.C. as an attorney in July, 2015.
+He enjoys representing individuals in a wide and varied litigation practice, including Criminal Defense, Personal Injury, and Civil Rights.
 Prior to entering private practice, David was a nationally recognized leader in juvenile and criminal justice reform.
 He served as lead counsel in class action civil rights cases in Alabama, Louisiana, Mississippi, and Florida, and defended adults and children facing the racially biased justice system in Louisiana.

 In late 1997, after Human Rights Watch and the U.S. Department of Justice documented unspeakable violence and brutality in Louisiana’s juvenile prisons, David co-founded the Juvenile Justice Project of Louisiana (JJPL) and served as its director.
 He recently finished his public interest career as a leader in the legal department of the Southern Poverty Law Center.